wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-intro/includes/form-processing-models.md

-or Contoso Electronics, in addition to processing various documents comprised of blocks of text using document understanding models, your team will also need form processing for the sales order forms that are filled out and submitted by clients.
-To create these models specifically, your organization will need to use AI Builder, as opposed to the content center where your document understanding models originated.
+For Contoso Electronics, in addition to processing various documents comprised of blocks of text using document understanding models, your team will also need form processing for the sales order forms that are filled out and submitted by clients.
+To create these models, your organization will need to use AI Builder, as opposed to the content center where your document understanding models originated.

 Here, you will learn what the parts of SharePoint Syntex form processing models are so you can understand what kind of content these models should be applied to and when to use them.